mysql/mysql-utilities/doc/man/mysqldbimport.rst

   :option:`--bulk-insert` option is specified).

 **GRID**
-  Input is formatted like that of the mysql monitor in a grid or table layout.
+  Display output in grid or table format like that of the **mysql** monitor.

 **CSV**
   Input is formatted in comma-separated values format.